XComputerDavidX/SOCKS5-proxy/README.md

 # SOCKS5-proxy
 This proxy.sh allows you to connect to an external server eg. Google Cloud VM to bypass the IPS/School website restrictions

+Currently only working on macOS, might add competability for Windows and iPadOS/iOS later on
 ## How to use
 Download the proxy.sh file